 The CR2149 universal sensor works with every major garage door brand.
-The installation is quick, and it comes with mounting brackets and screws for you to fasten the sensors to the door with.
+The installation is quick, and it comes with mounting brackets and screws for you to fasten the sensors to the door.
 If you need an affordable and effective solution, the CR2149 is a great inexpensive option.

-It’s worth noting that some users experience light sensitivity issues with this brand that can make it less reliable in brighter garages.
+It’s worth noting that some users experience light sensitivity issues with this brand, which can make it less reliable in brighter garages.

 Chamberlain / LiftMaster / Craftsman Garage Door Safety Sensors G801CB-P

-While this option isn’t truly universal, the G801CB-P is your best bet if you’re working with Chamberlain, LiftMaster, or Craftsman garage doors.
-That covers the majority of garage door openers in use in the United States, so this is still a pretty good option.
+While this option isn’t universal, the G801CB-P is your best bet for working with Chamberlain, LiftMaster, or Craftsman garage doors.
+That covers the majority of garage door openers in use in the United States, so this is still a good option.

-This set of sensors comes with mounting brackets, as well as 18 inches of extension wire to make the connection a bit easier.
+This set of sensors comes with mounting brackets, and 18 inches of extension wire to make the connection a bit easier.

-If you have a garage door from one of these three brands, I recommend buying the G801CB-P over the CR2149, as this option doesn’t have the occasional alignment and light sensitivity issues that a few users of the CR2149 report experiencing.
+If you have a garage door from one of these three brands, I recommend buying the G801CB-P over the CR2149.
+This option doesn’t have the occasional alignment and light sensitivity issues that a few users of the CR2149 report experiencing.